 Insight #10: The range of emotions in happiness research

-In this way, in 2022 World Happiness Report made a special effort to measure and quantify the role of these emotions on our overall sense of well-being, concluding that, for example In Western nations, the encounters of balance, peace, and calm are more widespread, whereas it is less prevalent in poorer countries, such as those in East Asia.
+In this vein, the 2022 World Happiness Report dedicated a special section to the role of these low-arousal emotions in our sense of well-being.
+It concluded that, in Western nations, the experience of balance, peace, and calm is more widespread than in poorer countries, such as those in East Asia.
+This indicates that in addition to the more intense emotions, low-arousal positive emotions are also essential for our overall happiness.